opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

  Alternatively, click **Generate certificate** button to generate new certificate.

- You will receive a Private key password through email and use that password in the Client key passphrase field.
+ As a Publisher you will receive a Private key password through email and use that password in the Client key passphrase field.

 ![Image not Available](/assets/Fig38.png)